Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

 \subsection{Minimum Wages in Japan}

-This section introduces the regional minimum wages set for each of the 47 prefectures in Japan, which we define as ``regional minimum wages."
-The introduction of regional minimum wages follows the framework described by \cite{Tamada_2009_en} and \cite{Kawaguchi_Mori2021}.
+This section introduces the regional minimum wages set in each of the 47 prefectures in Japan, which we define as ``regional minimum wages.''
+The introduction of regional minimum wages follows the framework described by \cite{Tamada_2009_en}, \cite{tamada2011analysis}, and \cite{Kawaguchi_Mori2021}.
 The Ministry of Health, Labor and Welfare established the Central Minimum Wage Council, which operates under the tripartite principle and consists of representatives from labor, management, and public interest groups.

-The Council divides the 47 prefectures into four regional blocks based on regional welfare levels.
-It sets guidelines (``Meyasu") for the recommended increase in the hourly minimum wage for each group.
-These recommendations primarily reference the average annual wage increase rate for workers at workplaces with fewer than 30 regular employees, as reported in the Minimum Wage Survey.
+The Council divides the 47 prefectures into three regional blocks based on regional welfare levels.
+It sets guidelines (``Meyasu'') for the recommended increase in the hourly minimum wage for each group.\footnote{The Council had divided the 47 prefectures into four regional blocks before 2022.} These recommendations primarily reference the average annual wage increase rate for workers at workplaces with fewer than 30 regular employees, as reported in the Minimum Wage Survey.
 The Council typically holds its first meeting in June and finalizes the guidelines by the end of July.
 Based on these guidelines, the Local Minimum Wage Councils in each prefecture determine the specific minimum wage increases in August, with the revised wages coming into effect during the first week of October.
 This two-stage process has been implemented annually since 1978, with a few exceptions, ensuring regular increases in the local minimum wage.

 The Regional Minimum Wage Act applies to nearly all workers in Japan, regardless of industry, age, or gender.
-However, exceptions exist where the director of the labor bureau in each prefecture deems it appropriate to pay less than the regional minimum wage.\footnote{Examples where it is considered appropriate to pay less than the minimum wage include: 1) individuals with significant mental or physical disabilities, 2) employees on trial periods, 3) participants in certified basic vocational training programs, 4) workers engaged in light work, and 5) those performing intermittent work.}
+However, exceptions exist where the director of the labor bureau in each prefecture deems it appropriate to pay less than the regional minimum wage.\footnote{Examples where it is considered appropriate to pay less than the minimum wage include: 1) individuals with significant mental or physical disabilities, 2) employees in trial periods, 3) participants in certified basic vocational training programs, 4) workers engaged in light work, and 5) those performing intermittent work.}